SilkRose/Pony/archive/blogs/census-consensus.md

 Includes the same info as the chapter revisions page, but for questions.

-Here is the `/feedback` page, it is for writers/admins only:
+Here is the `/feedback` page, which was for writers and admins only:
 ![](./census-consensus-images/14.png)

 As you can see, I used my private feedback to write my message for sending to potential collaborators.
 It also includes the logo clicks stats, more on this later.